google/mobly-wifi/README.md

 Mobly WiFi controller is an add-on module to control OpenWrt AP devices in [Mobly](https://github.com/google/mobly).
 To learn more about Mobly, visit [Getting started with Mobly](https://github.com/google/mobly/blob/master/docs/tutorial.md).

-### Make sure the AP device is SSH-able
+### Ensure the AP device is reachable via SSH

-Mobly tests are all running on one host computer.
+Mobly tests run on a single host computer.

-To use AP devices in Mobly tests, you need to connect AP to your local network and make sure that it is SSH-able from the host computer.
+To use an AP device in Mobly tests, connect it to your local network and confirm SSH access from the host machine.

 ### Write Mobly Device Configs